simonwalkersamuel/retinasim/README.md

 ## Paper

-Physics-informed deep generative learning for quantitative assessment of the retina
+**Physics-informed deep generative learning for quantitative assessment of the retina** If you use this repository for your research, please reference:

 Emmeline Brown, Andrew Guy, Natalie Holroyd, Paul Sweeney, Lucie Gourmet, Hannah Coleman, Claire Walsh, Rebecca Shipley, Ranjan Rajendram, Simon Walker-Samuel